helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 In summary, Chroma is designed for production usage.
 In-memory document array is for simpler testing/prototyping.
 A good resource for making an informed decision is [this guide][choose-vector-store]

 ### Bringing it all together: Building the agent
 Finally, we are ready to assemble the pieces: agent, tools, and all the wiring in between.
 First you will need to decide which *agent type* you want to use.
-With langchain, there are a couple of agent types that are closely tied to OpenAI models.
+With LangChain, there are a couple of agent types that are closely tied to OpenAI models.
 My rationale here was, I would rather not be immediately tied to one vendor, so I went with a simple but effective ReAct-type agent.
 > ReAct is a pattern to help LLMs solve tasks by generating both reasoning and actions.
 Reasoning helps the LLM to plan, update, and explain its actions, while actions help the model to interact with external sources, such as websites or environments, to get more information.

 To use it, you need this pattern: